jhpyle/docassemble/_docs/api.md

  - `folder` (optional): the folder in the [Playground] from which to obtain the list of files.
 Must be one of `questions`, `sources`, `static`, `templates`, or `modules`.
+ - `project` (optional): the project in the [Playground] from which to obtain the list of files.
+The default is `default`, which is the "Default Playground" project.

 Required privileges:
 - `admin` or